deepdoctection/deepdoctection/README.md

 ### Install with pip

-Since dataflow is not available via pip, it must be installed separately.
+Dataflow is not available via pip and must be installed separately.

 ```
 pip install  "dataflow @ git+https://github.com/tensorpack/dataflow.git"